Welcome to our First Blog post! L

-I’m not much for the 90’s/early 2000’s oak and tan look.
-So while we used our RV “as is” for the first summer out, over this winter I started research on ways we could spruce her up.
-I join Facebook groups, searched Pinterest and read blogs.
-We finally decided that we wanted to paint the cabinets, replace hardware and remove the valances and replace with hanging curtains.
+I’m not much for the ’90s/early 2000’s oak and tan look.
+So while we used our RV “as is” for the first summer out, over this winter I started researching ways we could spruce her up.
+I join Facebook groups, searched Pinterest, and read blogs.
+We finally decided that we wanted to paint the cabinets, replace the hardware and remove the valances and replace them with hanging curtains.
 I also asked a friend who is a sewing ninja if she thought she could recover the dinette cushions.

 After cleaning the cabinets with TSP, we were ready to start painting.
 Note: if you are considering redoing any type of wood cabinets, cleaning with the TSP is a must!
 We’ve done this before with our home kitchen cabinets and it helped the paint/stain to really adhere well.

 Our local home improvement stores did not have the 4-inch handles we needed – so we had to order the hardware.
-Amazon is usually my go-to but I couldn’t find any handles in the 4 inch that I liked so we ordered these black ones from Houzz.com.
+Amazon is usually my go-to but I couldn’t find any handles in the 4-inch that I liked so we ordered these black ones from Houzz.

 Then we painted the interior with a Valspar Interior white paint from Lowes (we painted right over the wallpaper).
-A few things that were super helpful was a smaller roller, a small paintbrush for cutting into those hard to reach spaces and a smaller size paint tray since I was working in tight/smaller spaces than when painting in a full-size house.
+A few things that were super helpful were a smaller roller, a small paintbrush for cutting into those hard-to-reach spaces, and a smaller size paint tray since I was working in tight/smaller spaces than when painting in a full-size house.

 Weekend #2 – we decided to do even more.
 After reinstalling all the cabinets and drawers we did a lot of touch up.
 I used some upholstery fabric from Joanne Fabrics and sewed up some curtains to replace the valances we had removed.
 I used silver command hooks and some very basic curtain rods to hang the curtains.
 I also hemmed up the 2 curtains I had purchased – 1 for the bedroom/bathroom separation and one curtain for the closet.
 They were both too long – so hemming them up was fairly easy.

-Next up – I did a peel and stick backsplash in the kitchen and bathroom.
-This was super easy – except some of the smaller areas.
+Next up – I did a peel-and-stick backsplash in the kitchen and bathroom.
+This was super easy – except for some of the smaller areas.
 It still was not super difficult but let’s just say that all those hours of playing Tetris as a kid paid off during this project!
 While I was working in the kitchen, my hubby painted several of the chrome bathroom pieces silver.
 Items like the towel racks and the TP holder.
-The next area we wanted to work on and cover up was the wood paneling.
-We covered the wood paneling on the dinette area, the hallway walls and the wall behind the toilet with peel and stick wallpaper.
+The next area we wanted to work on and the cover-up was the wood paneling.
+We covered the wood paneling on the dinette area, the hallway walls, and the wall behind the toilet with peel-and-stick wallpaper.

 When using our RV last summer, we always were hitting our heads on the light fixtures above the couch and dinette because of how low they hang.
-We removed these and replaced with flush mount LED fixtures.
+We removed these and replaced them with flush-mount LED fixtures.
 These made such a difference!

 Another project was the bathroom.
-My intention was to remove a large mirror that was wall mounted, paint behind it, and then reinstall.
+My intention was to remove a large mirror that was wall mounted, paint behind it, and then reinstall it.
 This did not go according to plan and the mirror broke as we were trying to remove it.
-I painted the wall and my plan to check with a local glass shop to see if I can find a paper backed replacement.
+I painted the wall and I plan to check with a local glass shop to see if I can find a paper-backed replacement.

 Something else we could not stand was the queen size bed.
-We sleep in a king size bed at our home and switching to an RV Queen size bed during our travels made for difficult sleep.
-I did some research and found out that the length of a king size bed would be problematic due to the slide in the bedroom.
+We sleep in a king-size bed at our home and switching to an RV Queen size bed during our travels made for a difficult sleep.
+I did some research and found out that the length of a king-size bed would be problematic due to the slide in the bedroom.
 So. we decided to go with two twin mattresses, a bed tethering system, and a memory foam topper.
 We removed two side cabinets to make room for the mattress to go wall-to-wall.
-Next, we purchased some plywood and added to the existing platform to extend it for the wider mattresses.
+Next, we purchased some plywood and added it to the existing platform to extend it for the wider mattresses.